emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

 # Connect to the Deployment with Java SDK

-In this tutorial, you will learn how to use [**Eclipse Paho Java Client**](https://github.com/eclipse/paho.mqtt.java) to connect to EMQ X Cloud deployment.
+In this tutorial, you will learn how to use [**Eclipse Paho Java Client**](https://github.com/eclipse/paho.mqtt.java) to connect to EMQX Cloud deployment.

 ## Prerequisites